 The Shark Valley entrance to the Everglades park is off the Tamiami Trail (US 41) directly west of downtown Miami.
 Here’s a good look at how to walk, bicycle or take the tram on the 15 mile trail here.
 Shark Valley makes a great Everglades outing, and if you go only here, don’t feel you’ve missed out by not visiting the Homestead entrance.

 Visitor Center and ranger talks

 The Homestead entrance to the Everglades park is half-way between downtown Miami and the Florida Keys.
 It’s a route into the interior of the national park with many options to stop and explore.
-If you choose the Homestead route, pack a picnic lunch (the only food service in the park is in Flamingo) and plan to spend the day.
+If you choose the Homestead route, pack a picnic lunch (there will be no food service in the park until facilities at Flamingo re-open) and plan to spend the day.
 For an in-depth visit to the Everglades, you’ll need to either camp in the park or stay in a Homestead motel.

 The first stop, even before entering the Everglades park and paying your $25 per car admission (good for seven days), should be the Ernest F. Coe Visitor Center, because it offers well-designed interactive exhibits that help you appreciate what you are about to see.
 There’s a 15-minute film “River of Life” in the theater.
 Be sure to get maps here and ask any questions you have about planning your visit.
 We’ve found the Everglades park staff and volunteers here extremely helpful.

 This is where you can get the schedule of ranger-guided programs.
 In winter, these range from 50 minute walks through interesting sites where you’ll have an expert to identify plants, birds and animals to bike rides, canoe trips and slogs through the slough.
 This is a good way for first-time visitors to learn about this unique environment.